 Like all the best tabletop roleplaying games, D&D allows for some serious player-led customisation.
-Even after you’ve created your personality, established your place in the party, and constructed a level one character, there’s still scope for creative experimentation during your adventure.
-One of the primary opportunities for this is selecting from D&D 5E’s feats.
+Even after you’ve created your personality, established your place in the party, and constructed a level one character, there’s still scope for creative experimentation during your Dungeons and Dragons adventure.
+One of the primary opportunities for this is selecting from the very best D&D 5E feats.

 Optional rules often ignored by new players, but feverishly enjoyed by veterans, feats grant new abilities, and let you step outside of the rigid class and race lines.
 They’re powerful buffs, that can dramatically alter the aptitude of your character, and make your party all the more reliant on your combat, and/or roleplaying, prowess.

 But they can be a tad confusing.
 There’s many on offer, and a cursory glance through the Player’s Handbook might leave you more confused than informed.
 We’ll walk you through all the basics, explaining what they are, how to acquire them, how to pick between them, and highlight some of the best options available.
 You’ll know everything you need

 Building the optimal D&D character can be tough, but we’re sure you’ll land on your feat.